Trip Planner: Europe / UK / England / Yorkshire / North Yorkshire / Yorkshire Dales National Park / Clapham / Nature / Gaping Gill

 Everyone on the same page.

-Plans in Yorkshire Dales National Park by other users
+Plans in Clapham by other users

 Only available 2 weeks of the year.
 A great experience to be winched through a small entrance parallel to the waterfall into a spectacular cave below.
 Be prepared to wait after an hours walk up from Clapham village we waited 3 hours for our turn on the winch down.
 It also took another hour to be lifted back out.
 It's a temporary site so no creature comforts but there was a toilet tent, which came in handy during the long wait.
 The caving club that run the event are all real enthusiasts and this is evident in the whole set up.